Pick the Right Drywall Type for Your Project

 If it was built in the last 50 years, your home most likely utilizes drywall in its walls and ceilings to cover up the structural framing, insulation and electrical wiring.

 Easy to install, affordable and sturdy, drywall became increasingly popular during the post-World War II housing boom in the United States and replaced lathe-and-plaster as the construction technique of choice.

-Drywall can come in a variety of thicknesses, including 3/8-inch, ½-inch and 5/8-inch sheets.
+Drywall comes in a variety of thicknesses, including 3/8-inch, ½-inch and 5/8-inch sheets.
 The most commonly used sheet thickness for most walls is the ½-inch variety.
 However, if you’re looking to increase the soundproofing in your home, a thicker 5/8-inch sheet or two sheets layered on top of one another can provide improved sound dampening.

 When drywall is applied to ceilings, ½- to 5/8- inch sheets are recommended to reduce any potential sagging that may occur over time.

-Commonly called greenboard or tile backing, moisture-resistant drywall should be used in bathroom applications and some areas of the kitchen.
+Commonly called greenboard or tile backing, this moisture-resistant drywall should be used in bathroom applications and some areas of the kitchen.

-Homes built in especially hot, muggy or especially humid climates can benefit from specially made mold-resistant drywall, which is manufactured specifically to inhibit mold growth.
+Homes built in especially hot, muggy or humid climates can benefit from specially made mold-resistant drywall, which is manufactured specifically to inhibit mold growth.

 No matter the type, installing new drywall or repairing large sections of it is a project best left to a professional.
 While the product is easily affordable, relatively simple and sturdy once installed, drywall breaks easily if not handled properly and can significantly detract from the appearance of a home if not cut, installed and finished correctly.

 For more information: Angie's List Guide to Drywall and Plaster